About Us

 When a space becomes available, the order of offering out the space is as follows:

-1. Families who are currently enrolled in our program who have requested a change in attendance or location, or were offered a temporary space.
+- Families who are currently enrolled in our program who have requested a change in attendance or location, or were offered a temporary space.

-2. Families who are currently enrolled in our program who have a sibling seeking entry or staff members children.
+- Families who are currently enrolled in our program who have a sibling seeking entry or staff members children.

-3. Families who are on the waitlist, offered in the order of when children were added to our waitlist.
+- Families who are on the waitlist, offered in the order of when children were added to our waitlist.

-4. Families inquiring on care who are not on the waitlist at the time.
+- Families inquiring on care who are not on the waitlist at the time.

-The Little Hands Management team will contact the families on the waitlist by email on a quarterly basis to see if they would like to remain on the waitlist or be removed to maintain a current and up to date waitlist.
+The Little Hands Management team will contact the families on the waitlist by email 2 times per year to see if they would like to remain on the waitlist or be removed to maintain a current and up to date waitlist.
 If we have not heard back from families 10 business days after contact was made, they will be removed from the wait list.
+Families can contact the Little Hands Management team to see where on the waitlist they are at that time.
+At no time will Little Hands Management give any information about other children or families on the waitlist in order to maintain the privacy and confidentiality of the children and families listed on our waitlist.